JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 > “On the non-breathing worlds the advanced races must do much to protect themselves from meteor damage by making electrical installations which operate to consume or shunt the meteors.
 Great danger confronts them when they venture beyond these protected zones.
 These worlds are also subject to disastrous electrical storms of a nature unknown on Urantia.
 During such times of tremendous energy fluctuation the inhabitants must take refuge in their special structures of protective insulation.”
 >
 > “Life on the worlds of the non-breathers is radically different from what it is on Urantia.
 The non- breathers do not eat food or drink water as do the Urantia races.
 The reactions of the nervous system, the heat-regulating mechanism, and the metabolism of these specialized peoples are radically different from such functions of Urantia mortals.
-Almost every act of living, aside from reproduction, differs, and even the methods of procreation are somewhat different.”
-[UB 49:3.3-4](/en/The_Urantia_Book/49#p3_3)
+Almost every act of living, aside from reproduction, differs, and even the methods of procreation are somewhat different.” <a id="a76_472"></a>[UB 49:3.3-4](/en/The_Urantia_Book/49#p3_3)

 In an infinite universe, while there will be many worlds more or less like ours, it seems that conditions on many other inhabited worlds will not resemble anything like what we have on Earth, according to *The Urantia Book*.
-The book lists the various types of life that need to be created in response to differing planetary conditions ([UB 49:2](/en/The_Urantia_Book/49#p2)).
+The book lists the various types of life that need to be created in response to differing planetary conditions (<a id="a78_337"></a>[UB 49:2](/en/The_Urantia_Book/49#p2)).
 Since all space bodies have gravity, that would seem to be the only condition that would be similar on all worlds, and even then *The Urantia Book* says that,

 > “Some of the larger worlds are peopled with beings who are only about two and one-half feet in height.
-Mortal stature ranges from here on up through the average heights on the average-sized planets to around ten feet on the smaller inhabited spheres.”
-[UB 49:2.20](/en/The_Urantia_Book/49#p2_20)
+Mortal stature ranges from here on up through the average heights on the average-sized planets to around ten feet on the smaller inhabited spheres.” <a id="a80_254"></a>[UB 49:2.20](/en/The_Urantia_Book/49#p2_20)

 The beings are two and one half feet tall on the one hand and ten feet tall on the other hand due to the forces of gravity, both much stronger and much weaker than we have on Earth.

 The book says,

-> “There are great differences between the mortals of the different worlds, even among those belonging to the same intellectual and physical types, but all mortals of will dignity are erect animals, bipeds.”
-[UB 49:4.1](/en/The_Urantia_Book/49#p4_1)
+> “There are great differences between the mortals of the different worlds, even among those belonging to the same intellectual and physical types, but all mortals of will dignity are erect animals, bipeds.” <a id="a86_208"></a>[UB 49:4.1](/en/The_Urantia_Book/49#p4_1)

 ## How many inhabited planets are in our own solar system?

 Our star has at least one inhabited world, and it almost certainly has two.
 Talking about a world of non-breathers, *The Urantia Book* says:

-> “You would be more than interested in the planetary conduct of this type of mortal because such a race of beings inhabits a sphere in close proximity to Urantia.”
-[UB 49:3.6](/en/The_Urantia_Book/49#p3_6)
+> “You would be more than interested in the planetary conduct of this type of mortal because such a race of beings inhabits a sphere in close proximity to Urantia.” <a id="a92_165"></a>[UB 49:3.6](/en/The_Urantia_Book/49#p3_6)

 It is very unlikely that “close proximity” means Alpha Centauri, 4.5 light years away.
 It must mean in our solar system.
 There are not many “worlds” in our solar system which would qualify, but two come to mind that are large enough, have solid surfaces, and are airless.
 Our moon, and Jupiter's moon of Ganymede are the most likely places.
 Io is a sulfuric hellhole, Europa is watery world covered with ice.
 The surface of Callisto is also icy.
 Saturn's Titan and Neptune's Triton have atmospheres and they are too far from the warming rays of the sun.
 Jupiter is much closer to the Sun and it even gives off it's own heat.

 We can probably eliminate our moon.
 It's close, we've studied it telescopically for decades, and we've been there.
 It would be hard for us not to have noticed intelligent life activity if it was there.
 That leaves Ganymede.
 A reader that I know of has made a strong case for Ganymede as the home of the other mortal race of non-breathers in our solar system.
 Ganymede may not be the size of Urantia, but the book doesn't say an inhabited world or moon has to be this big, just that if they are the size of Urantia, they are almost ideal.
 It says,

 > “In several of the physical systems of Satania the planets revolving around the central sun are too large for habitation, their great mass occasioning oppressive gravity.
-Many of these enormous spheres have satellites, sometimes a half dozen or more, and these moons are often in size very near that of Urantia, so that they are almost ideal for habitation.”
-[UB 49:0.4](/en/The_Urantia_Book/49#p0_4)
+Many of these enormous spheres have satellites, sometimes a half dozen or more, and these moons are often in size very near that of Urantia, so that they are almost ideal for habitation.” <a id="a98_361"></a>[UB 49:0.4](/en/The_Urantia_Book/49#p0_4)

 What about the regions toward the central galactic bulge, would life be possible there?

 Yes.
 Even in the denser regions of the galaxy except for around the very nucleus, life would be possible.
 If the stars were only one light year or less apart, there would be plenty of room.
 Satania is not in what we might consider the more dense regions, but *The Urantia Book* gives us an idea of what it might be like nearer to the galactic core. *The Urantia Book* says,

-> “The oldest inhabited world of Satania, world number one, is Anova, one of the forty-four satellites revolving around an enormous dark planet but exposed to the differential light of three neighboring suns.”
-[UB 49:0.5](/en/The_Urantia_Book/49#p0_5)
+> “The oldest inhabited world of Satania, world number one, is Anova, one of the forty-four satellites revolving around an enormous dark planet but exposed to the differential light of three neighboring suns.” <a id="a104_210"></a>[UB 49:0.5](/en/The_Urantia_Book/49#p0_5)

 This world, Anova, with forty-three companions, revolves about a much larger planet, probably similar to the Ganymede-Jupiter system.
 More importantly, there are three suns in Anova's sky, apparently all close enough to contribute to the lighting and heating of the planet.
 How far away could these stars be from Anova and still be beneficial?
 A tenth light year?
 One hundredth of a light year?
 At one hundredth of a light year, a star would be 16 times the distance from Sol to Pluto.
 This triple star system probably has more than one inhabited planet.
-Being a very old system, it may even be the one system in Satania that has four peopled planets ([UB 32:2.10](/en/The_Urantia_Book/32#p2_10)).
+Being a very old system, it may even be the one system in Satania that has four peopled planets (<a id="a106_652"></a>[UB 32:2.10](/en/The_Urantia_Book/32#p2_10)).
 Incidentally, the Centauri system, our closest stellar neighbor is also a triple star system and could very well be the home system of Anova.)

 ## 100 billion stars